WSFromCWRU/MinesweeperClone/README.md

 Run,
 Open Localhost,

-if this is failing, visit: https://codepen.io/was103/pen/WNWLQNx for a backup site.
+If this is failing, visit: https://codepen.io/was103/pen/WNWLQNx for a backup site.